patronus-ai/patronus-mcp-server/README.md

 # Patronus MCP Server

-A FastMCP server implementation for the Patronus SDK, providing a standardized interface for running powerful LLM system optimizations, evaluations, and experiments.
+An MCP server implementation for the Patronus SDK, providing a standardized interface for running powerful LLM system optimizations, evaluations, and experiments.

 ## Features